 In June 2020, an MDL pending in the U.S. District Court for the Southern District of Florida, In re Zantac (Ranitidine) Products Liability Litigation, was expanded to add PPI and numerous other manufacturers and distributors of generic ranitidine as defendants.
-The claims are generally based on allegations that under certain conditions the active ingredient in Zantac® and generic ranitidine medications can break down to form an alleged carcinogen known as N-Nitrosodimethylamine (NDMA).
+The claims are generally based on allegations that under certain conditions the active ingredient in Zantac[®] and generic ranitidine medications can break down to form an alleged carcinogen known as N-Nitrosodimethylamine (NDMA).
 The complaints assert a variety of claims, including but not limited to various product liability, breach of warranty, fraud, negligence, statutory and unjust enrichment claims.
 Plaintiffs generally seek various remedies including, without limitation, compensatory, punitive and/or treble damages; restitution, disgorgement, civil penalties, abatement, attorneys' fees and costs as well as injunctive and/or other relief.
+Similar complaints against various defendants have also been filed in certain state courts, including California and Pennsylvania, and PPI currently is named in two state court actions, one of which has been removed to federal court.
 PPI and its subsidiaries have not manufactured or sold ranitidine since 2016.

 The MDL court has issued various case management orders, including orders directing the filing of "master" and short-form complaints, establishing a census registry process for potential claimants and addressing various discovery issues.
 In December 2020, the court dismissed the master complaints as to PPI and other defendants with leave to amend certain claims.
 Certain plaintiffs, including third party payers pursuing class action claims, have appealed the dismissal orders to the U.S. Court of Appeals for the Eleventh Circuit.
 In February 2021, various other plaintiffs filed an amended master personal injury complaint, a consolidated amended consumer economic loss class action complaint and a consolidated medical monitoring class action complaint.
-PPI is not named as a defendant in the consumer economic loss complaint or the medical monitoring complaint.
-Defendants, including PPI, filed motions to dismiss the amended complaints in March 2021.
+PPI was not named as a defendant in the consumer economic loss complaint or the medical monitoring complaint.
+In July 2021, the MDL court dismissed all claims in the master complaints as to PPI and other generic defendants with prejudice on federal preemption grounds.
+Certain MDL Plaintiffs have appealed the July 2021 dismissal order.